 Alexie's small frame hasn't held her back from accomplishing some of her biggest dreams in the entertainment industry.
-She is a spunky, fun-loving Filipina-American actress, dancer, teacher, and choreographer.
-She is best known for her warm smile and heartfelt dance moves on the hit U.S. version of "So You Think You Can Dance" Season 7 as a top 11 finalist.
+She is a spunky, fun-loving Filipina-American actress, dancer, on-stage as well as on-screen host, teacher, and choreographer.
+She is known for her warm smile and heartfelt dance moves on the hit U.S. version of "So You Think You Can Dance" Season 7 as a top 11 finalist.
 Her contagious optimism lit up the small screen.

 Most recently, she has appeared on Glee with Pitch Perfect's Skylar Astin, Mcdonald's Commercials for Pumpkin Spice Latte & White Chocolate Mocha, and a guest dance spot on the hit web-series "Side Effects".